apache/fluo-website/tour/scanning.md

  * **Using** *s1* **scan and print row** *kerbalnaut0002* **and column family** *name*
  * **Using** *s1* **scan rows with prefix** *kerbalnaut* **with columns** *name:first* **and** *attr:bravery*

 Scanners also read data using snapshot isolation.
-To show this try modifying the exercise above to change data after *s1* is created but before the scans happen.
+To show this, try modifying the exercise above to change data after *s1* is created but before the scans happen.

 [Span]: /apidocs/fluo/{{ site.latest_fluo_release }}/org/apache/fluo/api/data/Span.html